Rdawson96/WhitbyBC/README.md

   ![image of sign up form on volunteer page](assets/readme-images/volunteer-sign-up-form.png)
   - The sign up form allows the customer to sign up to the mailing list to find out more information about upcoming events.
-  - The form also give the user the oppourtinitu to sign up to the groups newsletter allowing the group to gain more members and generate interest.
+  - The form also give the user the opportunity  to sign up to the groups newsletter allowing the group to gain more members and generate interest.

 - Google Maps iframe